 Nothing speaks sports and summer like a good ole' All-American hot dog.
 Simple with a soft white bun, warm dog topped with your choice of toppings: mustard, ketchup, onion or relish.
 Serve with mayo-free coleslaw or potato chips!

-Ramp up the condiments to create an impressive selection of flavor and texture to your hot dog bar!
+You can go as big as you want with your party!
+Ramp up the condiments to create an impressive selection of flavor and variety!
 In addition to the typical condiments, consider adding some of these!

 - Brown spicy mustard